 When we first start a weight lifting program our primary motivation is to build muscle.
 We then quickly learn that the squat is the most anabolic exercise one can perform in the free weight room.
 This is likely true.
 Books have been written on the squat, so there is clearly something to this exercise, especially for the untrained beginner.
 Not only will it make your legs stronger, but all your muscles will grow.

 The problem with the squat was stated clearly in Anthony’s video.
-The muscles in the legs will get stronger at a much faster rate than the muscles supporting the spinal column that are being compressed during a squat motion.
+The muscles in the legs will get stronger at a much faster rate than the muscles supporting the spinal column that is being compressed during a squat motion.
 This is exactly what I experienced.
 When my squat went from 115 pounds to 275 pounds, I felt great.
 My legs got much stronger and I gained muscle.
 Then came the injuries.
-The result was years of back pain and scaling back on the squat in frequency, weight and volume.
+The result was years of back pain and scaling back on the squat in frequency, weight, and volume.

 My old home gym back in my squat days.